 Yo dawg, I hear you like brands, so we created three of them.
-They all appear to be the same experience, but we have three brands now versus just one.
+They will all appear to be the same experience, but we have three brands versus just one.
 Why?
-I don’t know why, but I thought three “brands” is better than one for the same product/service cuz we cool like that.
+I don’t know why, but we thought three “brands” is better than one for the same product/service cuz we cool like that.

-It almost only appears as though they only have the three brands and five locations, so that they can report back to corporate that they have multiple brands, haha.
+It almost only appears as though they only have the three brands and five locations, so that they can report back to corporate that they have multiple brands?
 It may look good on paper, but as a customer/diner, it clearly makes no sense at all.

 - The first would be to define who you are: what drives you.